T2 Biosystems Reschedules Firs - GuruFocus.com

-LEXINGTON, Mass., May 17, 2023 (GLOBE NEWSWIRE) -- T2 Biosystems, Inc. (TTOO, Financial), leader in the rapid detection of sepsis-causing pathogens and antibiotic resistance genes, announced today that it has rescheduled its first quarter 2023 financial results reporting to before market open on Monday, May 22, 2023.
+LEXINGTON, Mass., May 22, 2023 (GLOBE NEWSWIRE) -- T2 Biosystems, Inc. (TTOO, Financial), leader in the rapid detection of sepsis-causing pathogens and antibiotic resistance genes, announced today it has rescheduled its first quarter 2023 financial results reporting to before market open on Tuesday, May 23, 2023.
 Company management will host a corresponding conference call beginning at 8:30 a.m.
 Eastern Time.

 Investors interested in listening to the conference call may do so by accessing a live and archived webcast of the event at www.t2biosystems.com, on the Investors page in the Events & Presentations section.
 To listen to the conference call, please dial 1-877-545-0523 (US/Canada) or 1-973-528-0016 (International), passcode 717782, approximately ten to five minutes prior to the start time.